 In a high-speed blender, add all the ingredients - the cooked onion, garlic, cauliflower, cashews, and almond milk together with nutritional yeast, lemon juice, and salt.
 Blend until smooth.

 Bring a large pot of water to a boil.
 Add the fettuccine pasta and boil for the time instructed on the package.
 Drain pasta.

 Add cauliflower sauce into the pot (you can use the same pot!) and add the drained pasta.
 Heat over low-medium until heated enough to your liking.
 Salt again to taste (the pasta dilutes the flavor).
 Serve with freshly cracked blacked pepper.

-Store leftovers covered in the refrigerator for 3-4 days.
+Store leftover fettuccine Alfredo covered in the refrigerator for 3-4 days.

-*I used quinoa fettuccine to make this dish gluten-free, but you can use any fettuccine you like.
+*I used quinoa fettuccine to make the dish gluten-free, but you can use any fettuccine you like.

 **Start with 3/4 tsp.
 (4.4 g) salt and add more as needed.